 Both Old World Gourmet Deli and Royal River Natural Foods are reliable go-tos for sandwiches, soups, salads, and prepared foods.
 Old World makes half-size and kiddo sandwiches, and the chocolate chip cookies that alone are worth the stop.
 Royal River has grab-and-go healthful fare and soups.

 Craving lobster?
 Operating since 1938, Red’s Eats has gained a national reputation for its lobster rolls, which contain the meat from a whole crustacean, but unless you visit at an off-hour, plan on spending a long time in line.
-The alternative, located on the dock just across the street is Sprague’s Lobster.
+The equally good alternative, located on the dock just across the street is Sprague’s Lobster.
 Not a seafood fan?
 Not a problem.
 Aptly named Treats is a delicious find for scratch-made baked goods, sandwiches, soups, and salads.
 Wiscasset traffic is challenging; it’s best to park in the direction you’re heading.

 Loop through the village on Business Rte.
 1 to find Larson’s Lunch Box, a humble takeout serving everything from lobster rolls to kielbasa reubens.
 Pair it with a scoop from Round Top Ice Cream.

 Kitty-corner from Waldoboro’s famed Moody’s Diner, where the line often extends out the door, is Borealis.
 Although best known for its artisan sourdough breads, it also offers takeout sandwiches, soups, and sweets.